Updated: June 25, 2024

 However, it is possible to find properties to rent at an affordable price in Lisbon.
 Property prices in the city center are higher than outside the center, so it makes more sense to look there for reasonably priced rental options.

-For example, the average price of a one-bedroom apartment for rent in Lisbon’s city center is €1,299.38 per month, whereas, outside the city center, it is €910.67.
-In Cascais, a one-bedroom apartment in the city center will cost around €1,400 each month, while outside the city center it will cost about €925 per month.
+For example, the average price of a one-bedroom apartment for rent in Lisbon’s city center is €1,330 per month, whereas, outside the city center, it is €912.
+In Cascais, a one-bedroom apartment in the city center will cost around €1,457 each month, while outside the city center, it will cost about €1,060 per month.
 The rent you pay will be determined by your chosen area and the type of property you rent.

 Costs of Buying Real Estate in Portugal

-As you now know, Principe Real in Lisbon’s suburb of Santo António is the most popular neighborhood for members of the LGBT community.
+As you now know, Principe Real in Lisbon’s suburb of Santo António is the very popular neighborhood for members of the LGBT community and expats from all walks of life, from families to investors.
 It makes sense that real estate prices in the area have risen over the years.
-You can expect to pay anywhere from €8,117 per square meter to purchase a property, while rent will cost anywhere upwards of €910 per month.
+You can expect to pay anywhere from €8,117 per square meter to purchase a property.

-In Arroios, you can expect to pay an average of €900 each month to rent a 50-square-meter apartment and if you are interested in buying property, you can expect to pay around €5,885 per square meter.
+In Arroios, if you are interested in buying property, you can expect to pay around €5,885 per square meter.
 Nearby, in the historic Lisbon neighborhood of Santa Maria Maior, the average price of property is €6,700 per square meter.
 The cost of property will vary depending on your proximity to the city center, the neighborhood, and the property type.
-You can learn more about the costs of purchasing real estate in our article on Portugal Real Estate.

 Portugal LGBT Expats Buying Property: A Step-by-Step Guide